What Is Accountability In The Workplace?

 4. Lead by Example

 Leaders play a pivotal role in shaping the culture of accountability.
 By demonstrating accountability in their own actions, leaders set a positive example for others to follow.
 They should take responsibility for their decisions, admit mistakes, and actively seek solutions.
-When employees witness their leaders owning up to their actions and learning from failures, they are more likely to emulate these behaviours.
+When employees witness their leaders owning up to their actions and learning from failures, they are likelier to emulate these behaviours.
 Consistent leadership behaviour fosters a sense of trust and respect, essential elements of a culture of accountability.

 5. Provide Feedback and Recognition

 Regular and constructive feedback is crucial in accountability.
 Leaders should provide timely feedback, highlighting areas of improvement and acknowledging successes.
 Constructive criticism helps individuals understand their progress and areas that need attention, motivating them to enhance their performance.
-Additionally, recognizing and appreciating employees' achievements boosts morale and reinforces accountable behaviour.
-Recognition can be in the form of verbal praise, awards, or other forms of acknowledgment, reinforcing positive actions and encouraging accountability.
+Additionally, recognising and appreciating employees' achievements boosts morale and reinforces accountable behaviour.
+Recognition can be in the form of verbal praise, awards, or other forms of acknowledgement, reinforcing positive actions and encouraging accountability.

 6. Encourage Collaboration and Teamwork